-In the 2017 annual general meeting of shareholders, 8 out of 9 members (89%) of the Board of Directors attended the meeting, which are Chairman of the Board, Chairman and members of the Audit Committee, Directors and the Executive Committee, Managing Director, and also related top management such as Accounting and Finance, auditors, and legal advisors who attended to answer the shareholders' questions on the related issues.
-The committee who did not attend the meeting was Mrs. Supha Phromsaka Na Sakolnakorn, due to her recovery period after the operation.
+In the 2018 annual general meeting of shareholders, (100%) All of the Board of Directors attended the meeting, which are Chairman of the Board, Chairman and members of the Audit Committee, Directors and the Executive Committee, Managing Director, related top management and consultants such as Assistant Managing Director, Accounting and Finance Director, auditors, and legal advisors who attended to answer the shareholders' questions on the related issues.
 The Chairman of the meeting allowed sufficient time for each agenda and provided the shareholders with equal opportunities to review and ask the management questions on the company's business operations and rationales behind the Board's decisions on each proposal for shareholders' approval with transparency.

 For vote counting, to allow for quick and effective counting, the company will collect the voting cards only the case of disapproved or abstained votes, except for the agenda of Directorship appointment.
 For the election of Directors, the company organizes the voting for each individual.
 Moreover, for the equality of the shareholders the Directors with vested interest in any agenda shall abstain and leave the meeting during the consideration of that particular agenda.
 The company also uses appropriate technology for the vote counting and displaying the result for each agenda to facilitate the meeting to be quick and accurate, and for transparency and traceability, the company has deposited the voting cards signed by shareholders/ proxies with the Company Secretary.
 For the voting result of each agenda, the company will display the result of approved, disapproved, and abstained vote immediately before proceeding to the next agenda, and will summarize all the meeting resolutions again after the last agenda.
-In accordance with the good governance, in 2017 annual general meeting of shareholders, the company has invited an independent person: Mr. Thanaphon Liwsakul (Legal Advisor) to attend the meeting as the inspector of vote counting
+In accordance with the good governance, in 2018 annual general meeting of shareholders, the company has invited an independent person: Miss Thitaree Thasanawiwat (Legal Advisor) to attend the meeting as the inspector of vote counting